RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 ###### start-subtype-item

 ### Webpage document (PDF)

 ###### start-subtype-content

+Do NOT use for government reports (they tend to report on a matter), organisational reports (e.g. annual reports, research conducted by the organisation and presented in a report), Australian Bureau of Statistics (ABS) reports or company/industry/market reports.
+To reference these reports, please see the relevant sections in EasyCite.

+Use only for PDF documents NOT within any of the above categories.

-The author can be an individual person or organisation.
+The author may be a person/people, an organisation or a government department.

-Include the author's name (individual or corporate), followed by publication year (e.g. 2021).
+Include the author's name (individual or organisation), followed by publication year (e.g. 2021).

 If a downloadable webpage document (e.g. PDF) does not have an author name (individual or organisation), use the title of the document in italics, followed by year of publication.